kettil/carna/README.md

 | --vvv     |       | Print info/debug messages |
 | --version |       | Show version number       |

+## Hook system

+Each time a command is executed, different hooks are called.
+Every hook corresponds to a script in the npm `package.json`.

+The hooks have the structure `<pre|post>carna:<task>[:<subtask>]`.

+If you add the option `--verbose` when calling a command, all possible hooks will be displayed.

 ## The `init` task

 Creates a new project with all config files in the current folder.